brucethemoose/Minecraft-Performance-Flags-Benchmarks/README.md

 This is a **fantastic** repo for finding performance mods: https://github.com/NordicGamerFE/usefulmods

-Instead of Optifine, I would recommend more compatible alternatives like Sodium or Rubidium.
+Instead of Optifine, I would recommend more compatible alternatives like Sodium + Iris or Rubidium + Oculus.

 Java 8